schriste6/Pewlett-Hackard-Analysis_Challenge7/README.md

   A Mentorship Program is a viable compliment to succession planning:
   4. 1549 current employees are eligible to participate in a mentorship program
       * current qualifying criteria is birthdate in 1965.
- ### Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+ ### Questions that need answers:
 How many roles will need to be filled as the "silver tsunami" begins to make an impact?
 * 70,458 positions will be impacted by the "silver tsunami" - this is a big number!
 Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
 * 1549 staff are eligible to mentor upcoming staff - it's a start!
 * Breakdown of job titles nearing retirement:

     ![](/Images/retiring_titles.png)